shaymanzuri/Chatbot-Ai/README.md

 #Project Structure

-📌The project is divided into two parts:
+The project is divided into two parts:

 Frontend - Client Side 📌 Built with React and Vite